 Start the Windows Update Properties Manually

-This next step will let you know if your Windows Update Service is running or not.
+This next step will determine whether your Windows Update Service is running.
 If this service is disabled, Windows 10 will not be able to commence the update.

-- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again, click “Properties”
+- To make sure that the “Windows Update” service runs automatically, right-click on the “Windows Update” service once again and click “Properties.”

 This step is crucial as it will ensure that all the required services are enabled for the Windows update to work correctly.
-Also, be sure to click restart to see if it fixed the error 0x80080005 on Windows error.
+Also, be sure to click restart to see if it fixed the error code 0x80080005 problem.

 Temporarily Disable Third-Party Antivirus Software

-Sometimes 3rd party antivirus programs can cause friction with your Windows update process.
+Sometimes 3rd, party antivirus programs can cause friction with your Windows update process.
 Therefore as part of the troubleshooting process, you need to disable the application temporarily.
-Even when you disable this software, you still have the Windows Defender Firewall.
+You still have the Windows Defender Firewall even when you disable this software.
 This is a built-in Windows security antivirus solution that ensures protection for your PC.

-To disable, 3rd party software, double click on the antivirus icon.
-Every antivirus app is different, so you need to follow on-screen instructions to disable it.
+To disable 3rd party software, double-click on the antivirus icon.
+Every antivirus app is different, so you must follow on-screen instructions to disable it.
 Otherwise, you can also contact support to ask for help in disabling the antivirus.